 |Product||A product represents a good or service offered to visitors on a site.
 You can get a specific product or a set of products tracked on a site.
 You can also get, assign, and remove relevant products for a modification, and get the non-relevant products for a modification.|

-For more information about creating and managing recommendations, see the Graniitti API guide for recommendations.
+For more information about creating and managing recommendation configurations, see the Graniitti API guide for recommendation configurations.

 |Segment||A segment represents a group of visitors who share the same interests, location, website behavior, or other characteristics relevant to content targeting.
 Segments are site-specific.
 You can get, create, update, and delete segments.|

 A segment group is a container for grouping together related segments, much like a folder in a file system.
 A segment group can also be used to make the segments within it mutually exclusive.
 This means that a visitor can only belong to one of the grouped segments at a time.
 Segment groups are site-specific.
 You can get, create, update, and delete segment groups.
 You can also add segments to and remove segments from segment groups.

 Segment group data does not include any segment data.
 If you want to get the segments of a segment group, use embedding.

 |Site||A site represents a website associated with a company.
 You can get, create, update, and delete sites.
 You can also get and update a user's site-related settings, and get the sites a user is monitoring for errors.|

 |Statistics||You can get and export different types of statistics data (reports) for a site.
 You can also export your own custom statistics data (in case there's no predefined report that you can use).|